Hex-Interactive/Hexwork/src/cleanup/README.md

 # Cleanup
-A module to manage cleaning up data of all sorts.
+Handle cleaning up data of all sorts.
 This is a good replacement for the [Debris](https://developer.roblox.com/en-us/api-reference/class/Debris) service with additional features.

+## Refactor Notice

+This module is in need of refactoring and updates.
+At the moment, it is not recommended for new work.

 ## Example